robinovitch61/the-leo-zone/content/posts/nic-cage-ranked/index.md

 description: "The Nicolas Cage movies that Leo has watched ranked in relative order."
 ---

 I love Nicolas Cage movies.
 Well, most of them.
-Here is a list of all the ones I've seen.
+Here is a list of all the ones I've seen so far in rough order of favorite to least favorite.

 I'm not including movies like Spider-Man: Into the Spider-Verse.
 These may have Nicolas Cage in them, but they aren't Nicolas Cage movies.